 Roti or Chapati recipe – Are your rotis turning out like frisbees?
 Follow this video tutorial to make soft rotis or chapatis every time.

-For those new to Indian cuisine, Rotis also called as Chapatis are unleavened bread made from whole wheat flour.
+For those new to Indian cuisine, Rotis also called Chapatis are unleavened bread made from whole wheat flour.
 You can compare them with the Tortillas in appearance and use.
 Often served with a side of vegetables or chicken, this Indian flatbread is an integral part of the South Asian cuisine.

-When I arrived in the US as a student, I had no experience in making them, and initially, the chapatis I made were a disaster; nowhere close to the round shape and they were so hard that I could probably use them as a frisbee.
+When I arrived in the US as a student, I had no experience in making them, and initially, the chapatis I made were a disaster; nowhere close to the round shape and they were so hard that I could probably use them like a frisbee.

 Mom, relatives, and my more experienced friends told me it was all about practice, patience and kneading the dough to a state where it was neither too hard nor soft.
 Not satisfied with their answer, I googled up and found all kinds of tips or tricks to make soft rotis or chapatis such as using milk, hot water, etc.